PlaidCloud/website/content/en/docs/tutorials/services/source-ip.md

   class client plain;
 {{</ mermaid >}}

-To avoid this, Kubernetes has a feature to
+To avoid this, PlaidCloud has a feature to
 [preserve the client source IP](/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip).
 If you set `service.spec.externalTrafficPolicy` to the value `Local`, kube-proxy only proxies proxy requests to local endpoints, and does not